Ridgelands, Queensland: Education

 Ridgelands State School is a government primary (Prep-6) school for boys and girls at 43 Dalma-Ridgelands Road (23.2497°S 150.2799°E).
 In 2018, the school had an enrolment of 33 students with 4 teachers (3 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

+The nearest government secondary schools is Rockhampton State High School in Wandal, Rockhampton, to the south-east.

 Community groups

 The Ridgelands branch of the Queensland Country Women's Association meets at CWA Hall at 39 Dalma Ridgelands Road.

 Events

 Ridgelands hosts an annual one-day agricultural show each June which is held at the Ridgelands Showgrounds.
 Concerts and other events are occasionally held at the Ridgelands Hall.
 Australian musician Fanny Lumsden performed at the hall in August 2021 as part of her "Country Halls tour".